-- Save: Save changes to the current preset (DynamicChannels) or save the preset scene back to Graphic Hub (Superchannels). - · Save As: Save the layout as a new preset.
-Not available in Superchannels mode. - · Undo/Redo: Undo/redo last move. - · Toggle snapping: Snap to a grid, to the edges of Active Areas and GFX channels. - Number of snap points: The number of snap points (grid) distributed across the underlying Active Areas (the snap areas).
-For instance: 4 snap points will make the GFX channel snap to the edges of the underlying Active Area, and 2 in between.
+- Save: Save changes to the current preset / video wall. - Save As: Save the layout as a new preset.
+Not available in Superchannels mode. - Undo/Redo: Undo/redo last move. - Toggle snapping: Snap to a grid, to the edges of Active Areas and Channels.

+- Number of snap points: The number of snap points (grid) distributed across the underlying Active Areas (the snap areas).
+For instance: 4 snap points will make the channel snap to the edges of the underlying Active Area, and 2 in between.
 Increasing the snap points will make the grid finer. - Keep aspect ratio: Maintains aspect ratio of the channel when the frame is cropped or resized.
-Also enforce the aspect given for the channel in the Profile when the GFX channel is dragged from the Channel Bin or reset. - · Zoom in/out: Click to zoom in or out. - Center: Center the view of the video wall area.
+Also enforce the aspect given for the channel in the Profile when the channel is dragged from the Channel Bin or reset. - Zoom in/out: Click to zoom in or out. - Center: Center the view of the video wall area.
 (Hint: Use the scroll wheel to zoom in and out.) - Pan mode: When Pan mode is on, pan by dragging the background or a channel.
 When Pan mode is off, you can still drag the background to pan, but dragging a channel moves the channel.
 Dragging a handle always moves the handle.